 When the copy process completes, back up the disk-array configuration information to diskette.
-See "Backing Up the Disk-Array Configuration" on page 126 for instructions.
+See "Backing up the disk-array configuration" on page 126 for instructions.

-Copying an Existing Disk Array: You can use the following instructions to create a complete copy (including the RAID configuration information) of an existing array.
-You can use this procedure to duplicate your current disk-array configuration for use on another system.
+Copying an existing disk array: You can use the following instructions to create a complete copy (including the RAID configuration information) of an existing array.
+You can use this procedure to duplicate the current disk-array configuration for use on another system.